Trampoline: Competitive sports

 The first Trampoline World Championships were organised by Ted Blake of Nissen, and held in London in 1964.
 The first World Champions were both American, Dan Millman and Judy Wills Cline.
 Cline went on to dominate and become the most highly decorated trampoline champion of all time.

 One of the earliest pioneers of trampoline as a competitive sport was Jeff Hennessy, a coach at the University of Louisiana at Lafayette.
 Hennessy also coached the United States trampoline team, producing more world champions than any other person.
 Among his world champions was his daughter, Leigh Hennessy.
 Both Jeff and Leigh Hennessy are in the USA Gymnastics Hall of Fame.

 The competitive gymnastic sport of trampolining has been part of the Olympic Games since 2000.
 On a modern competitive trampoline, a skilled athlete can bounce to a height of up to 10 m, performing multiple somersaults and twists.
-Trampolines also feature in the competitive sport of Slamball, a variant of basketball, and Bossaball, a variant of volleyball.
+Trampolines also feature in the competitive sports of Slamball, a variant of basketball, and Bossaball, a variant of volleyball.